kamipakistan/tao-deepstream-installation-guide/Deepstream_Installation_On_PC/README.md

 #### 2.2.3 Example
 Following commands can be used to compile the bindings natively on Jetson devices
 ```
+# change your current drive location to the deepstream_python_apps/bindings
 cd deepstream_python_apps/bindings
 sudo mkdir build
 cd build